-In this post we journey to one of the most visited holy sites in America: Chimayo, a little adobe church in the foothills of the Sangre de Christo Mountains in northern New Mexico.
-This religious sanctuary has an importance far in excess of its small size.
+Chimayo, a little adobe church in the foothills of the Sangre de Christo Mountains in northern New Mexico, is one of the most visited holy sites in America.
+This healing shrine has an importance far in excess of its small size

 Chimayo—its full name is El Santuario de Chimayo–is sometimes called the Lourdes of North America.
 Like that famous shrine in France, it attracts those who are seeking healing of body, mind, or spirit.
-I’ve been to both Chimayo and Lourdes, and I must say I prefer the simplicity and peace of Chimayo.
-It is indeed a place for renewal and healing.
+I’ve been to both Chimayo and Lourdes, and both are remarkable places for renewal and healing.

 Long before the Spaniards arrived in this region, this spot was considered a healing sanctuary by the Pueblo Indians who lived in the area.
 Healing spirits were thought to inhabit the hot springs in the area.